SalmaAlassal/Docker-Diary/docker-file.md

 - > While `RUN` is executed in the container, `COPY` is executed on the host machine.

+- `EXPOSE <port>` - Specifies the port on which the container listens for incoming connections
+    - E.g. `EXPOSE 3999` will expose port `3999` for the application inside the container
+    - > `EXPOSE` does not actually make the port accessible from the host machine.
+To make the port accessible, you need to use the `-p` flag with the `docker run` command.
+More on this later.

 - `CMD ["executable", "param1", "param2"]` - Specifies the command to run when the container starts
     - E.g. `CMD ["npm", "start"]` will run the `npm start` command when the container starts
     - There can only be one `CMD` instruction in a Dockerfile